 The Wisconsin Cranberry Board (WCB) has issued its annual calls for proposals for Education and Promotion projects and Crop Research projects.
 The information below is relevant to proposals for continuing funding as well as preliminary proposals invited to submit full/final applications.

 Please review the Calls for instructions with regard to preliminary proposals, final proposals, and progress reports.

 For further information on Wisconsin Cranberry Board, Inc. programs, contact Tom Lochner at the WCB office at 715-423-2070.
 For questions with regard to the CALS submission process, please contact Michell Sass at 608-265-9534 or firstname.lastname@example.org.

-Proposals must be routed via WISPER to the CALS Research Division by Friday, December 6, 2019.
+Proposals must be routed via WISPER to the CALS Research Division by Friday, December 11, 2020.
+Please contact Michell Sass if you have questions regarding the submission process.
 Proposals will be hand carried as a group to the Sponsor.

 The Wisconsin Soybean Marketing Board (WSMB) is seeking project proposals that are supportive of the WSMB strategic mission statement.
 WSMB is funded through a checkoff assessment of 0.5% of the net market price of Wisconsin grown soybeans.

 The WSMB invites a variety of proposals to address issues from many different disciplines.
 WSMB will undoubtedly continue to fund many of the traditional programs that are supportive of WSMB’s mission.
 The WSMB looks forward to working with all interested parties in the development of projects and programs that support the needs of Wisconsin’s soybean farmers.

 This opportunity is currently closed.
 Please check back in early 2021 for more information.

 The Midwest Food Products Association (MWFPA) is seeking research project proposals that are supportive of the suggested topics and other topics that are important for the Midwest vegetable processing industry.